-Glenlyon Norfolk School will continue to add to these FAQs as more questions are asked and as more decisions are made as to how we will move forward to ensure teaching and learning continues in a highly effective manner.
+Glenlyon Norfolk School will continue to add to these FAQs as more questions are asked and as more decisions are made as to how we will move forward to ensure teaching and learning continues in a highly effective and safe manner.

 From the World Health Organization: “COVID-19 is the infectious disease caused by the most recently discovered coronavirus.
 The most common symptoms of COVID-19 are fever, tiredness, and dry cough.
 Some patients may have aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
 These symptoms are usually mild and begin gradually.
 Some people become infected but don’t develop any symptoms and don't feel unwell.
 Most people (about 80%) recover from the disease without needing special treatment.
 Around 1 out of every 6 people who gets COVID-19 becomes seriously ill and develops difficulty breathing.
 Older people, and those with underlying medical problems like high blood pressure, heart problems or diabetes, are more likely to develop serious illness.
 People with fever, cough and difficulty breathing should seek medical attention.”
 Read more

 At this time, there is no vaccine available yet to protect against this new disease so all family members should continue to practice good hand washing techniques and hygiene practices.
 To help reduce your risk of infection HealthLinkBC advises people should: